KnuckleSecurity/krygeNNN.github.io/_posts/2021-10-10-tryhackme-vulnversity-ctf-writeup.md

 Excellent, we are in !
 <br>
 <br>
-## Flag Capturing and Privilege Eseclation
+## 3-Flag Capturing and Privilege Eseclation
 Nevertheless, this shell is not stable righ now, we need to spawn a python shell.
 <br>Run `python -c 'import pty;pty.spawn("/bin/bash")'`, and also `export TERM=xterm`.
 ![Desktop View](/assets/img/posts/tryhackme-vulnversity-ctf-writeup/vuln15.jpg){:style="max-width: 80%" .normal}